QuirkStudios/Quirkcraft/docs/index.md

-# Welcome to Quirkcraft
+# Quirkcraft Documentation

+This is the official documentation for Quirkcraft.
-This Wiki is a WIP!
+This documentation is only for Quirkcraft and **this not a modding tutorial**.